C*: A Coverage Path Planning Algorithm for Unknown Environments using Rapidly Covering Graphs: Introduction

 \subsection{Organization}

 The remaining paper is organized as follows.
 Section~\ref{sec:problem_description} presents the CPP problem and the objectives of C$^*$.
 Section~\ref{sec:cstarmethodology} describes the details of the C$^*$ algorithm with its iterative steps.
 Section~\ref{sec:analysis} provides the algorithm complexity and complete coverage proof.
 Section~\ref{sec:results} shows the comparative evaluation results of C$^*$ with the baseline algorithms along with the experimental validation.
 This section also presents the application and comparative evaluation of C$^*$ for energy-constrained CPP and multi-robot CPP problems.
 Finally, Section~\ref{sec:conclusions} concludes the paper with suggested recommendations for future work.
+Appendices~\ref{appendixA} and \ref{appendixB} show additional results and present scalability analysis for different map sizes, respectively.